 Most nations face similar long-term challenges.
 But the truth is in today's world, no nation, including the United States, should try to go it alone.
 In fact, most nations face a range of common challenges that know no geographic or political boundaries.
 I'd include here economic globalization, new security threats, diseases such as AIDS and avian flu, environmental concerns like climate change, and natural disasters.
-In fact, I spoke last year in Jakarta on tsunami relief just months before two major hurricanes devastated my own country.
+In fact, I spoke two years ago in Jakarta on tsunami relief just months before two major hurricanes devastated New Orleans and much of the Gulf Coast.
 My point here is that SAIs can and should help evaluate these challenges and develop solutions.

-Increasingly, the process of developing solutions will require collaboration and partnering for progress.
-Progress will depend on a willingness to collaborate with others, inside and outside of government, domestically and internationally.
+Increasingly, the process of developing solutions will require collaboration and "partnering for progress."
+Progress will depend on a willingness to cooperate with others, inside and outside of government, domestically and internationally.
 Frankly, all of us need to increase our efforts to join forces and apply our collective knowledge, experience, and expertise to solve shared problems.
 There's no question in my mind we can and should learn from each other.

-This is why GAO has been working so closely with its counterparts in other countries and with international accountability organizations, such as INTOSAI, IFAC, and IAASB.
+This is why GAO has been working so closely with its counterparts in other countries and with international accountability organizations and standard setters-such as INTOSAI, IFAC, and IAASB.
 We all need to be working toward global convergence on major accounting and auditing standards as well as reporting models.
 This isn't just desirable, it's essential.
-In a world that grows smaller every day, accounting and reporting practices should be equally understandable to an auditor in Belgium, Bhutan, the Bahamas, Belize, Botswana, Bahrain, or Brazil.
+In a world that grows smaller every day, accounting and reporting practices should be equally understandable to an auditor in Canada, China, Chile, the Czech Republic, and Cameroon.